HELLO

 MG SCHOOL DISTRICT SUSTAINABILITY COMMITTEE

-In 2019 I was among a group of citizens who approached the MG School Board to form a workgroup of local experts who could look for opportunities in our district to reduce our environmental footprint and energy costs.
-Two years later, in March 2022, construction will begin at the High School on what will be the largest rooftop solar array on any K-12 facility in the state.
-To put this into perspective, there are over 2000 school facilities in Wisconsin in over 400 districts.
+In 2019, a number of citizens and I petitioned the MG School Board to form a workgroup of local experts who could look for opportunities to reduce our district's environmental footprint and energy costs.
+The board agreed, and an ad-hoc sustainability committee was formed.
+Over the next two years, we worked with the district's existing energy manager, McKinstry, to understand and analyze energy use data, identify a project at the HS, and recommend to the board that the district "go big".
+We wrote a grant and were awarded the highest dollar amount of over 100 applicants.
+In March 2022, construction began at the High School on the largest rooftop solar array on any K-12 facility in the state.
+To put this into perspective, Wisconsin has over 2000 school facilities in over 400 districts.

-The array will generate approximately 50% of the building’s electrical needs, cutting our utility bills enough to put the project into a cash-flow-positive status the very first year.
+The array is sized to generate approximately 50% of the building’s electrical needs, cutting our utility bills enough to put the project into a cash-flow-positive status the very first year.
 And over its 30-year lifetime, the array will save or district an estimated $1.5 million, or more, if the cost of electricity rises, which it likely will.
-From an environmental perspective, our clean, solar-generated electricity will reduce our use of traditional coal-fired electricity enough to prevent the burning of over 16,000 tons of coal and its associated, harmful air emissions and pollutants.
+From an environmental perspective, our clean, solar-generated electricity is expected to reduce our use of traditional coal-fired electricity enough to prevent the burning of over 16,000 tons of coal and its associated harmful air emissions and pollutants.

 Learn more about the MGHS Solar Project at: https://www.mononagrove.org/welcome/mghs-solar-project.cfm